-Dr. Marino’s report offers more in depth perspectives on marine reserves as told through the voice of the Garibaldi fishing community.
-Click here to read the full report: “Cape Falcon Marine Reserve: A Pilot Study of Impacts, Outcomes and Effort Shift of Commercial and Charter Fishers.”
+Dr. Marino’s report offers more in depth perspectives as told through the voice of the Garibaldi fishing community.
+You can read the full report here: “Cape Falcon Marine Reserve: A Pilot Study of Impacts, Outcomes and Effort Shift of Commercial and Charter Fishers.”

 This pilot study is now expanding and Dr. Marino will be continuing this research to other fishing communities connected to Oregon’s marine reserves sites.